 Research Interests and Biographies

-Susan N. Wright, Ph.D.– Program Director for Big Data and Computational Science
+Susan N. Wright, Ph.D.– Associate Director for Data Science, NIDA; Program Director for Big Data and Computational Science, DNB

 During her clinical postdoctoral fellowship at Maryland Psychiatric Research Center, University of Maryland School of Medicine, she studied white matter integrity, cognition, and aging in schizophrenic patients using various neuroimaging techniques, as well as imaging genetics.
 Her experience with experimental, theoretical/computational, and clinical research and multi-disciplinary approach make her highly qualified to oversee the program that advances NIDA’s Strategic Plan for Big Data Science.
 Other areas included in her portfolio are data curation, sharing, access, reproducibility, security, analysis, harmonization, quality metrics and standards, and visualization.
 She is a representative for NIDA on many NIH-wide and multi-agency committees, including the Brain Research through Advancing Innovative Neurotechnologies (BRAIN) initiative, the Helping End Addiction Long-term (HEAL) initiative, the Science and Technology Research Infrastructure for Discovery, Experimentation, and Sustainability (STRIDES) initiative, the Common Fund Acute to Chronic Pain Signatures (A2CPS) program, the Common Fund Artificial Intelligence for Biomedical Excellence (AIBLE) program, the Collaborative Research in Computational Neuroscience (CRCNS) program, and the Interagency Modeling and Analysis Group (IMAG).
 Susan also works closely with the Office of Data Science Strategy (ODSS) on implementation of the NIH Strategic Plan for Data Science.

-Nina Bernick, a rising senior at Yale studying Applied Mathematics and Mechanical Engineering, is doing an internship in the Division of Neuroscience and Behavior as part of the Civic Digital Fellowship program.
-This fall, she’ll be working as a software engineer with Susan Wright, Roger Little, and members of the IT team with the goal of using AI algorithms to automate tasks for various NIDA staff to increase efficiency and productivity for grants management and administration.
+Nina Bernick, a student at Yale studying Applied Mathematics and Mechanical Engineering, completed an internship in the Division of Neuroscience and Behavior as part of the Civic Digital Fellowship program in 2020.
+She worked as a software engineer with Susan Wright, Roger Little, and members of the IT team with the goal of using AI algorithms to automate tasks for various NIDA staff to increase efficiency and productivity for grants management and administration.
 Nina is originally from the suburbs of Philadelphia but is currently living in New Haven.
 Her long-term interests are applying technology to issues in sustainability and healthcare.
 Outside of work and school, she loves to paint, read, cook, and spend time outdoors – she leads backpacking trips for incoming first-years at Yale and tries to get outdoors whenever she can.
-She’s looking forward to getting to know her colleagues at NIDA and learning more about the institute!